metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ##### Data File Type

 - - -

+{{< notice tip >}}
+If you are a contributor to the Metapsy intitiative, it is usually sufficient to prepare the data in **MS Excel sheets** as a first step.
+Members of the maintenance team can help you with the transformation to .csv files, which is only needed once datasets are [released publically](/release/).
+Excel sheets are also sufficient if you want to perform a meta-analysis using [`metapsyTools`](https://tools.metapsy.org/articles/web/get-started#the-analysis-module).
+An example of an Excel sheet following the Metapsy data format can be downloaded [here](/uploads/example-metapsy-formatted-dataset.xlsx).
+{{</notice>}}

 Finalized datasets are saved as **comma-separated values** (.csv) files.
 Importantly, in our case, .csv files *always* use a **semicolon** as a separator (to allow for commas in text fields).
 Decimals are separated using commas (e.g. `1,02` instead of `1.02`).
 This is typically how MS Excel exports sheets as .csv by default (with "continental European" settings).
 A﻿nother method to create the .csv files in the correct format is to export the dataset from R using the  <tt>[write.csv2](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/write.table.html)</tt> function.